 If you’ve tried these steps and your cup is still leaking, there are a few possible reasons:

 - Your cup could be the wrong size.
 If your cup slides up or down a lot during the day (a little movement is totally normal… we’re talking a LOT of movement) you might have the wrong cup size.
 Pixie Cup is available in two different styles and three sizes, so we have options for just about everyone!
-Learn how to choose the right menstrual cup for you.
+Take our quiz to find out which Pixie Cup is right for you!

 - Your menstrual flow could be heavier than your cup can handle.
 We designed the Pixie Cup in a bell shape to capture as much fluid as possible — more than several tampons.
 But, if you have an especially heavy period, you may need to empty your cup more often.
 If you don’t want to deal with the hassle of emptying your cup every few hours, try our XL Pixie Cup!
 No matter what size you wear, make sure you empty and clean your cup at least every 12 hours to keep it clean and sanitary.